PostgreSQL – DROP ROLE

 - Use the IF EXISTS option can be used to issue a notice instead of an error when a request to remove a role that does not exist is made.

 it is important to note that to remove a superuser role, one needs to be a superuser.
-To remove a non-superuser roles, you will need the previlage to create a role using the CREATE ROLE statement.
-If we accidently try to remove a role that has been referenced in any database, PostgreSQL raises an error.
+To remove a non-superuser roles, you will need the privilege to create a role using the CREATE ROLE statement.
+If we accidentally try to remove a role that has been referenced in any database, PostgreSQL raises an error.
 In this case, one has to take two steps:

 - You either need to remove the database objects owned by that particular role using the DROP OWNED statement or reassign the ownership of the database objects to another role using the REASSIGN OWNED statement.